Survey calibration for causal inference: a simple method to balance covariate distributions: Introduction

 \section{Introduction}

-Recent literature on causal inference for observational studies includes several approaches to balancing whole distributions of covariates $\bX$ rather than moments (e.g. means, variances).
-In particular, \cite{hazlett_kernel_2020} proposes kernel entropy balancing (KEB), which consists in making the multivariate density of covariates approximately equal for the treated and control groups when the same choice of kernel is used to estimate these densities. \citet{zhao_covariate_2019} proposes a covariate balancing rule that modifies the balancing propensity score model by reproducing the kernel Hilbert space (RKHS) and is implemented within the framework of the tailored loss function approach.
+Recent literature on causal inference for observational studies includes several approaches to balancing whole distributions of covariates rather than moments (e.g. means, variances).
+In~particular, \cite{hazlett_kernel_2020} proposes kernel entropy balancing (KEB), which consists in making the multivariate density of covariates approximately equal for the treated and control groups when the same choice of kernel is used to estimate these densities. \citet{zhao_covariate_2019} proposes a~covariate balancing rule that modifies the balancing propensity score model by reproducing the kernel Hilbert space and is implemented within the framework of the tailored loss function approach.
 Finally, \citet{sant2022covariate} proposes an integrated propensity score model, which aims to minimise imbalances in the joint distribution of covariates.

-In this paper we propose a simple method which consists in balancing control and treatment distributions at specific quantiles along with moments, if needed.
+In this paper we propose a~simple method, which consists in balancing control and treatment distributions at specific quantiles along with moments, if needed.
 Drawing on the theory of calibration estimators in survey sampling \citep{deville1992calibration} and, in particular, on quantile calibration estimators \citep{harms2006calibration}, we develop methods for observational studies.
-The proposed method involves adding new variables to be balanced based on pre-treatment covariates $\bX$ using a modified Heaviside function (or its approximation), thus reducing bias and the root mean square error.
-The procedure does not require a prior knowledge of distributions, does not involve integration or tuning parameters such as bandwidths, and is computationally simple as it applies local linear approximation.
+The proposed method involves adding new variables to be balanced based on pre-treatment covariates $\bX$ using a~modified Heaviside function (or its approximation), thus reducing bias and the root mean square error.
+The procedure does not require a~prior knowledge of the covariate distributions, does not involve integration or tuning parameters such as bandwidths, and is computationally simple as it applies local linear approximation (for example through step-wise regression).